 - Good grain pattern and color variation are considered beautiful when brushed or after decades of weathering

 All shou sugi ban is burned deeply to heat treat the wood, then after burning different surface treatments can be used to achieve varied appearance.
 The sooty, textured surface can be left alone for protection and character (Suyaki), it can be brushed lightly for a smooth and more refined appearance (Gendai), or it can be wire-brushed to show more of the grain texture and color (Pika-Pika).

-Myth #5 – T&G for Exterior: Tongue & groove is necessary for vertical applications since it keeps water out best, and should be blind nailed for best appearance
+People believe T&G is best because it it keeps water out best, and should be blind nailed for best appearance.

 Blind nailing is also not recommended for exterior wood applications since hidden fasteners cannot be tightened during future maintenance.
 The wood will always move over time due to moisture fluctuation and latent instability in the planks.
 Face-nailed siding will move less and look better over time since headed fasteners have higher strength and can be easily tightened up periodically with a hammer.
 Also, due to the high-temperature heat treatment process shou sugi ban is by nature a thin-stock material too thin for hidden fasteners.